Last Updated: February 07, 2021

 Fees and scholarships

 Academic fee for international students is higher than those from the UK (also known as home students).
 Students also need to take into account costs of their stay, visa, and travel.

 A majority of Oxford graduates opt for professional occupations.
-About 14% take to teaching, while many step into research.
+About 14% take to teaching, while many steps into research.
 Oxford offers a Career Service to its students, which is inclusive of counseling by experts and job placements.